 A detailed review of these and other best goal-setting apps will help you find one that suits your SMART goals, personality and style.

 Benefits & Drawbacks of SMART Goals

 SMART goals are a powerful tool to help make ambitious goals a reality.
-The SMART goal framework can be a constructive tool but it also has its drawbacks.
+The SMART goal framework can be a constructive tool but it also has (albeit only a few) drawbacks.
 Below we break down the benefits and drawbacks of SMART goal-setting so you can use them constructively while avoiding possible pitfalls.

 Benefits of SMART Goals

 - Clarity of Vision: By using the SMART goal process, you are forced to define what is truly important to you and why.
 Transforming vague goals to specific actions requires personal introspection and understanding of self.
 Through that process, you clarify your vision and focus on what really matters.